teracow/googliser/README.md

 - Every link that cannot be downloaded, or is outside the specified byte-size range, counts as a 'failure'.
 A good way to see lots of failures quickly is to specify a narrow byte-size range. e.g. `--lower-size 12000 --upper-size 13000`.

+- The failures percentage shown after download is the number of failed downloads as a percentage of the total number of image downloads attempted - this includes successful downloads. e.g. 25 images downloaded OK with 8 download failures yields a total of 33 downloads attempted.
+And 8 / 33 = **24%**.

 - The final search results count is determined by adding together the number of images required (default is 25) with the number of allowable failures (default is 40).
 Search results initially download in groups of 100.
 So, for the defaults shown, the script downloads the first group of 100.
 Then trims it so only the first 65 results remain.
 Then downloads these as images.
 Results can be shorter though depending on other factors such as URLs returned with invalid names, Google not sending many results from the requested search, etc...
 The URL results list is only trimmed after dealing with these issues.
 The count can also change between searches as Google don't always return the same results - even for identical searches.

 - Thumbnail gallery building can be disabled if not required by using `-g --no-gallery`.
 Why?
 As a test, I built from 380 images (totalling 32.6MB) which created a single gallery image file that is 201MB with dimensions of 8,064 x 7,876 (63.5MP).
 This took **montage** a bit over 20 minutes to render on my old Atom D510 CPU. ![smiley](images/smiley.png)